 3 Week Cuba Itinerary

-Like I said, our grand plan was to travel around the island, from Havana to Santiago de Cuba and back and we were told that three weeks is ample time to explore the whole island.
+Like I said, our big Cuba backpacking itinerary was to travel around the island, from Havana to Santiago de Cuba and back and we were told that three weeks is ample time to explore the whole island.
 However, our reduced itinerary became Havana (vintage cars, salsa bars) – Viñales (mogotes, tobacco fields) – Playa Larga (diving in The Caribbean) – Trinidad (cheap rum, paradise beach) – Varadero (all inclusive hotel) – Havana (I could spend a week here!)

 Check out our three-week Cuba itinerary.